What Every Employer Should Know

-Since 1991, the Fund has played a major role in improving the lives of thousands of residents while strengthening their neighborhoods.
-Through programs with the Community Preservation Corporation, the Fund has been able to provide moderate-income and low-income families across the State with the opportunity to rent affordable housing.
+Through this program with CPC, the Fund has been able to provide moderate-income and low-income families across the State with the opportunity to rent affordable housing.
 By purchasing permanent mortgages, the Fund provides for the production of affordable new multifamily housing and the revitalization of deteriorated or obsolete housing units.
-Special housing for the State’s senior citizens and other constituencies with special needs is also part of the program.
-Since inception of this program, 15,593 units have been completed.

 Since inception of this program, 16,921 units for over $665.5 million have been completed, and 1,738 are in the pipeline.

 In fiscal year 2013–14, the Fund invested in affordable housing throughout the State, including Dutchess, Erie, Onondaga, Nassau, Orange and Westchester Counties.
 In March 2014 the Fund committed another $200 million to a similar program with CPC.
 The Fund remains dedicated to working with CPC and SONYMA to provide New York State residents with opportunities in affordable housing, so long as the investment structures and potential returns fulfill the fiduciary mandate of the overall pension fund to the beneficiaries and retirees.